ibukye/CW2025/README.md

   - Changes
     1. Added `ghostYPosition`
     2. Changed `nextBrickData` from `int[][]` to `List<int[][]>` to store multiple bricks
+    3. Added `holdBrickData` field
-  - Reason : To pass the necessary data for the Ghost Piece and Multiple Next Bricks from Model to View
+  - Reason : To pass the necessary data for the Ghost Piece and Multiple Next Bricks from Model to View, and to pass the holding brick shape

 - com.comp2042.model.bricks.RandomBrickGenerator
   - Changes
     1. Re-implemented to use a `upcomingBricks` (size=4)